knpuniversity/blog/what-the-rest.rst

       "...": "... other stuff ..."
     }

-In this case, we have 2 different links (actions) but in this case, each link points to the same resource.
+In this case, we have 2 different links (actions) but each link points to the same resource.
 This is simply because there are 2 actions that can be taken on that resource.
 This is my understanding of links versus resources, but I could be wrong :).

 .. note::

     I recommend using the `HAL Browser`_ for the FoxyCart API if you want to see how this really looks for an API.

+.. sidebar:: A link for *every* CRUD operation?

+    It also *seems* to be safe that the "main" link to the user resource is *probably* being used for CRUD operations.
+Luke suggested that some APIs break each operation down into its own link (1 link for the read/GET, 1 link for create/POST, 1 link for the update/PUT and 1 link for the delete/DELETE).
+    As I understand links, that seems to fit logically, but also feels like overkill.
+Again, resources versus links feel tricky.

 We don't know exactly what to do with those links yet, but that's next.